We hope the following will answer all your questions about ACP360.

 If you have used the link and have then logged out, please close your internet browser and log in again by using the link contained inside your email invitation.

-If you took a survey recently or have received several email invitations from different colleagues then it is possible that your browser was not logged off the site.
+If you took a survey recently or have received several email invitations from different colleagues/psychiatrists then it is possible that your browser was not logged off the site.

 Please clear your browsers cookies and try again using the link contained inside the email invitation.

 I have completed an online questionnaire about a colleague but now wish to go in and change the scores

 Once a questionnaire is submitted, it cannot be changed and only one questionnaire can be completed by a nominated colleague.
 This is to maintain the integrity of the data.
 Please contact the ACP 360 team if you have concerns.